 A range of dark chocolate is available for purchase online.

-A daily serving of kiwi can reduce blood pressure in people with mildly elevated levels, according to results of one study.
+A daily serving of kiwi can reduce blood pressure in people with mildly elevated levels, according to results of

 The researchers compared the effects of apples and kiwis on people with slightly high blood pressure.